johnsonch/writing-for-love-and-money/deck.md

-`autoscale: true`
+footer:@johnsonch :: Chris Johnson :: Writing For Love and Money :: http://spkr8.com/t/5937
-footer: @johnsonch :: Chris Johnson :: Writing For Love and Money :: http://spkr8.com/t/59371
+autoscale: true

 #Writing
 ##For Love and Money